rollkit/docs/tutorials/gm-world-mocha-testnet.md

 ##### Restart your rollup

-Restart your rollup by running the `init-testnet.sh` script again.
+Restart your rollup by running the `init-mocha-testnet.sh` script again.

 ##### Query your rollup